gvwilson/thirdbit/teaching/biblio.md

 *   <span id="koedinger-doing-watching">[Koedinger2015]</span> Kenneth R. Koedinger, Jihee Kim, Julianna Zhuxin Jia, Elizabeth A. McLaughlin, and Norman L. Bier: "Learning is Not a Spectator Sport: Doing is Better Than Watching for Learning from a MOOC" _Proc.
 Second ACM Conference on Learning @ Scale_, 2015, 10.1145/2724660.2724681. _Measures the benefits of doing rather than watching._

-*  <span id="kraut-resnick-online">[Kraut2012]</span> <span class="changed" markdown="1">Robert E. Kraut and Paul Resnick: _[Building Successful Online Communities: Evidence-Based Social Design](https://www.amazon.com/Building-Successful-Online-Communities-Evidence-Based/dp/0262016575/)_.
-MIT Press, 2012, 978-0262016575. _Sums up what we actually know about making thriving online communities and why we believe it's true._</span>
+*  <span id="kraut-resnick-online">[Kraut2012]</span> Robert E. Kraut and Paul Resnick: _[Building Successful Online Communities: Evidence-Based Social Design](https://www.amazon.com/Building-Successful-Online-Communities-Evidence-Based/dp/0262016575/)_.
+MIT Press, 2012, 978-0262016575. _Sums up what we actually know about making thriving online communities and why we believe it's true._

-*  <span id="kuchner-marketing">[Kuchner2011]</span> <span class="changed" markdown="1">Marc Kuchner: _[Marketing for Scientists: How to Shine in Tough Times](https://www.amazon.com/Marketing-Scientists-Shine-Tough-Times/dp/1597269948/)_.
-Island Press, 2011, 978-1597269940. _A short, readable guide to making people aware of, and care about, your work._</span>
+*  <span id="kuchner-marketing">[Kuchner2011]</span> Marc Kuchner: _[Marketing for Scientists: How to Shine in Tough Times](https://www.amazon.com/Marketing-Scientists-Shine-Tough-Times/dp/1597269948/)_.
+Island Press, 2011, 978-1597269940. _A short, readable guide to making people aware of, and care about, your work._

 *   <span id="kuittinen-patterns">[Kuittinen2004]</span> Marja Kuittinen and Jorma Sajaniemi: "Teaching Roles of Variables in Elementary Programming Courses" _Proc.
 9th Annual SIGCSE Conference on Innovation and Technology in Computer Science Education_, 2004, 10.1145/1007996.1008014. _Presents a few patterns used in novice programming and looks at the pedagogical value of teaching them._

 *   <span id="kulkarni-peer-grading">[Kulkarni2013]</span> Chinmay Kulkarni, Koh Pang Wei, Huy Le, Daniel Chia, Kathryn Papadopoulos, Justin Cheng, Daphne Koller, and Scott R. Klemmer: "Peer and Self Assessment in Massive Online Classes". _ACM Transactions on Computer-Human Interaction_, 20(6), 2013, 10.1145/2505057. _Replicates the finding of [[Paré2008](biblio.html#pare-joordens-peer)] that peer grading can be as effective at scale as expert grading._

-*   <span id="lang-cheating">[Lang2013]</span> <span class="changed" markdown="1">James M. Lang: _[Cheating Lessons: Learning From Academic Dishonesty](https://www.amazon.com/Cheating-Lessons-Learning-Academic-Dishonesty/dp/0674724631/)_.
-Harvard University Press, 2013, 978-0674724631. _Explores why students cheat, and how courses often give them incentives to do so._</span>
+*   <span id="lang-cheating">[Lang2013]</span> James M. Lang: _[Cheating Lessons: Learning From Academic Dishonesty](https://www.amazon.com/Cheating-Lessons-Learning-Academic-Dishonesty/dp/0674724631/)_.
+Harvard University Press, 2013, 978-0674724631. _Explores why students cheat, and how courses often give them incentives to do so._

 *   <span id="learning-theories">[Learning2017]</span> "Learning Theories" website. <http://www.learning-theories.com/>, viewed April 2017.